-ARTICLE 12.9: LICENSING PROCESS
+ARTICLE 13.9: LICENSING PROCESS

-1. Where a Party requires a supplier of public telecommunications services to have a license, the Party shall make publicly available:

-- (a) all the licensing criteria and procedures it applies; - (b) the period of time it normally requires to reach a decision concerning an application for a license; and - (c) the terms and conditions of all licenses it has issued.

-2. Each Party shall ensure that, on request, an applicant receives the reasons for its denial of a license.
+- 1. When a Party requires a supplier of public telecommunications services to have a license, the Party shall make publicly available: - (a) all the licensing criteria and procedures it applies; - (b) the time it normally requires to reach a decision concerning an application for a license; and - (c) the terms and conditions of all licenses it has issued. - 2.
+Each Party shall ensure that, on request, an applicant receives the reasons for its denial of a license.

-ARTICLE 12.10: ALLOCATION AND USE OF SCARCE RESOURCES
+ARTICLE 13.10: ALLOCATION AND USE OF SCARCE RESOURCES

-1. Each Party shall administer its procedures for the allocation and use of scarce telecommunications resources, including frequencies, numbers, and rights of way7, in an objective, timely, transparent, and non-discriminatory manner.

-2. Each Party shall make publicly available the current state of allocated frequency bands but shall not be required to provide detailed identification of frequencies allocated for specific government uses.

-3. A Party's measures allocating and assigning spectrum and managing frequency are not measures that are per se inconsistent with Article 10.4 (Market Access).
-Accordingly, each Party retains the right to establish and apply spectrum and frequency management policies that may have the effect of limiting the number of suppliers of public telecommunications services, provided it does so in a manner consistent with other provisions of this Agreement.
-This includes the ability to allocate frequency bands, taking into account current and future needs and spectrum availability.
+- 1. Each Party shall administer its procedures for the allocation and use of scarce telecommunications resources, including frequencies, numbers, and rights-of-way, in an objective, timely, transparent, and non-discriminatory manner. - 2.
+Each Party shall make publicly available the current state of allocated frequency bands but shall not be required to provide detailed identification of frequencies allocated for specific government uses. - 3.
+Decisions on allocating and assigning spectrum and frequency management are not measures that are per se inconsistent with Article 11.4 (Market Access), which is applied to Chapter Ten (Investment) through Article 11.1.3 (Scope and Coverage).
+Accordingly, each Party retains the right to exercise its spectrum and frequency management policies, which may affect the number of suppliers of public telecommunications services, provided that this is done in a manner that is consistent with the provisions of this Agreement.
+The Parties also retain the right to allocate frequency bands taking into account existing and future needs and spectrum availability.

-ARTICLE 12.11: ENFORCEMENT
+ARTICLE 13.11: ENFORCEMENT

-Each Party shall provide its competent authority the authority to enforce the Party's measures relating to the obligations set out in Articles 12.2 through 12.5.
+Each Party shall provide its competent authority with the authority to enforce the Party's measures relating to the obligations set out in Articles 13.2 through 13.5.
 Such authority shall include the ability to impose effective sanctions, which may include financial penalties, injunctive relief (on an interim or final basis), or the modification, suspension, and revocation of licenses.

-ARTICLE 12.12: RESOLUTION OF DOMESTIC TELECOMMUNICATIONS DISPUTES
+ARTICLE 13.12: RESOLUTION OF TELECOMMUNICATIONS DISPUTES

-Further to Articles 17.3 (Administrative Proceedings) and 17.4 (Review and Appeal), each Party shall ensure the following:
+Further to Articles 18.3 (Administrative Proceedings) and 18.4 (Review and Appeal), each Party shall ensure the following: